jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 The Image Description
 =====================

-The image description file is a XML file that defines the basic aspects of the appliance that will be build by KIWI, for example:
+An image description is a XML file that defines properties of the appliance that will be build by KIWI, for example:

 - image type (e.g. QEMU disk image, PXE bootable image, Vagrant box, etc.)
 - partition layout